South Mountains State Park – Why we like it

 Everyone is in good spirits having completed the hardest part of the weekend and knowing they can survive in the woods.
 You can feel the excitement as we pack up and head out to finish the loop.

-It’s a quick start on Sawtooth, then Upper CCC and finally Little River Trail to arrive back at the parking lot.
+It’s a quick start back on Sawtooth where we make a left, then a right onto Upper CCC trail which merges into Little River Trail.
+We arrive back at the parking lot wondering where the time went.

 A Quick Trip to High Shoals Falls

 For anyone that still wants a bit of adventure, we store the packs in the cars and then head back on High Shoals Falls Trail.
-This time we remain on the trail and head to the waterfall.
+We follow the trail straight to the waterfall.

 Sometimes we have to talk people into it, but those that come are always surprised by the size and power.